code-in-the-cup/gobbledegook/README.md

 You may also have noticed that we're using lambdas to include our implementation inline.
 The code to generate the time string is wrapped up in a `CHARACTERISTIC_METHOD_CALLBACK_LAMBDA` which is just a convenience macro that declares the lambda properly for us.
 You can use the raw lambda declaration if you wish, but then you're being anti-macroist and that's just not cool, bruh.
 And if you don't like these new-fangled lambdas, you can just stick a good ol' function pointer in its place.

 >#### *Side note*
->
->A compiled GGK library provides a public interface that is compatible with standard C, but you'll need a modern compiler to build a GGK library because the internals are written using features of c++11.

 Let's take a look at a more complex example.
 Here's an implementation of the Bluetooth standard's [Current Time Service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.current_time.xml).
 We'll even toss a few extras in to keep things interesting:

 ```c++